chizzletaz/BakeAndBinge/README.md

 - As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully. —> search option
 - As a user, I want to filter recipes by category, so I narrow down my search and/or search per category. —> filter buttons or select option
 - As a user, I want to sort the recipes by date, popularity, alphabet, so I can better choose a recipe. —> sort buttons.
 - As a user, I want to see if a recipe is gluten free, vegan, etc so I can find out quickly if it matches my diet. -> labels for gluten free, vegan, etc.
+- As a user, I want to know how to add a recipe. -> How to add a new recipe explanation.

 *Regular users:*
 - As a regular user, I want to have my own page, so I can manage my own recipes. —> register/login functionality.